Do you suffer from regular IBS and bloating? You’re not alone.

 I found some welcome relief with essential oils, but to reverse it I had to find the root cause.

-There is a pattern I first noticed in myself, and then in my clients.
+Well, there is a pattern I first noticed in myself, and then in my clients.
 Beyond the food and all the other reasons we think we are bloating, there is emotional bloating.

-The emotion I find the most often in clients is stuffed down anger.
+And the emotion I find the most often in clients is stuffed down anger.

 Often we are not aware of repressed anger in us.
 However I am intuitive, and I can often actually sense the fizzing, cramping and pressure going on for someone.
-This can stem from dealing with IBS and bloating itself, but more often is linked to some time or event in childhood when they got angry, and couldn’t express that anger.

 Maybe that’s why bloating is so common.